mahlqvist/simple_flask_app/README.md

 # Simple Flask App

-A Python Flask app to test form submits and routes, built with a template from [HTML5 UP](html5up.net).
+ A template from [HTML5 UP](html5up.net) with a simple form to test form submits and routes in Flask.